jameshmread/instagrim/Readme.txt

+Below is the assignment brief given to me.
+This assignment was to learn about the Model View Controler aspect of web development along with basic JSP programming.
+This was not a project about the website asthetic, rather it was about features and function.

 Instagrim  is an example web app using Cassandra as a back end.
 The app allows picture uploads, creates a thumbnail and a  B/W version of the picture, and a simple login.